 How much is spent on domestic leisure travel in the US?

 Recent economic modeling by the World Travel & Tourism Council shows strong growth in 2022 for the US travel & tourism sector, which is excellent news for attractions venues.

 - US domestic travel & tourism is forecast to reach more than $1.1 trillion annually!
 This is also on track to be 11.3% greater than pre-pandemic levels.

 - Americans’ average anticipated summer vacation spend is $2,644, up 25% in 2021.

 - According to research undertaken by online travel website Trovatrip, while 51% of Gen Z surveyed said they were now planning for international travel, 37% are still choosing to take domestic holidays.

-What are you doing to target Gen Z guests?
+How to target Gen Z guests

 Now that we understand a bit more about Gen Z think about what your business could be doing to target Gen Z guests better.

 We know Gen Z unique experiences, spends a huge amount of time online, and are ready to spend time and money in new places, so here are our top three tips for your business:

 To attract and retain Gen Z guests, you need to promote your attractions through the right digital channels: TikTok, Snapchat, Instagram, and Youtube.